BooksTime ➞ State Income Tax Rates

 All U.S. taxpayers understand that not filing income returns to the IRS will lead to harsh penalties.
 But what about state taxes?
 The key takeaway here is that local fines can be as severe as those imposed by the IRS.

-Moreover, if the local authority believes you didn’t file taxes on purpose, you may be accused of a fraudulent scheme which will inevitably lead to a prosecution for a crime.
+Moreover, if the state tax agencies believe you didn’t file taxes on purpose, you may be accused of a fraudulent scheme, which will inevitably lead to a prosecution for a crime.
 In this case, a taxpayer may even end up in jail.

-Typically, local governments accuse most taxpayers of missing the deadline or not filing forms properly.
-As a result, they penalize taxpayers, set interest fees and other fees in addition to the amount of tax due.
+Typically, state departments of revenue accuse most taxpayers of missing the deadline or not filing forms properly.
+As a result, they penalize taxpayers, set interest fees, and impose other fees in addition to the amount of tax due.

 Note: the state charges your account monthly, so the interest increases, just as your fine.
 The longer a taxpayer waits to file income returns and pay what they owe, the more they’ll have to pay.

-Some regions may also lien on taxpayers’ property, freeze their assets, garnish wages, and intercept a federal tax reimbursement if too much time passes and a taxpayer still didn’t file taxes.
+Some jurisdictions may also seize taxpayers’ property, freeze their assets, garnish wages, and intercept a federal tax reimbursement if too much time passes and a taxpayer still hasn’t filed taxes.

 So, how do you avoid penalties for missing the deadline for filing taxes improperly?
 The best way is to hire a professional accountant!